 We've written a guide on holidaying at Manesty without a car and provide lots of walking suggestions and help on local bus and boat routes.

 We support Cumbrian farms and business, by recommending local restaurants, farm meat and milk suppliers and even locally made and sourced 'ready' meals made by a young company, Cumbrian Way Foods.
 These provisions can be delivered to the cottage for guests so that they experience some local produce.

 We also recommend local activity providers, from heritage mine tours to boat hire and we suggest public transport itineraries that take in attractions such as the local forestry commission centre.

 We're closely involved with our local community, having lived here for 6 generations.
 We are proud to support our valley school (Alan is a governor) and we have sold raffle tickets in aid of the school from the gate every summer for 20 years, in the time collecting thousands of pounds for the Charitable Trust.
-We're also involved in the Borrowdale Shepherd's Meet, our local agricultural show (Alan and Cheryl were joint Presidents last year).
+We're also involved in the Borrowdale Shepherd's Meet, our local agricultural show (Alan and Cheryl were joint Presidents a few years ago).